dask/dask-kubernetes/doc/source/operator_installation.rst

 Single namespace
 ^^^^^^^^^^^^^^^^

-By default the controller is installed with a ``ClusterRole`` and watches all namespaced.
+By default the controller is installed with a ``ClusterRole`` and watches all namespaces.
 You can also just install it into a single namespace by setting the following options.

 .. code-block:: console

    $ helm install -n my-namespace --generate-name dask/dask-kubernetes-operator --set rbac.cluster=false --set kopfArgs="{--namespace=my-namespace}"
    NAME: dask-kubernetes-operator-1749875935
    NAMESPACE: my-namespace
    STATUS: deployed